groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/advanced-joining-options/mastering-groupdocs-merger-java-document-management/_index.md

 ---
-title: "Save Merged Document Java - Master Document Management with GroupDocs.Merger"
+title: "Merge PDF and DOCX in Java – Save Merged Document"
-description: "Learn how to save merged document java using GroupDocs.Merger, and discover how to merge different file formats efficiently."
+description: "Learn how to merge PDF and DOCX files in Java using GroupDocs.Merger, including loading from streams and handling large documents."
-date: "2026-01-16"
+date: "2026-03-20"
 weight: 1
 url: "/java/advanced-joining-options/mastering-groupdocs-merger-java-document-management/"
 keywords: